How "wound collectors" impact all of us.

 Wound collecting is the conscious and systematic collection and preservation of transgressions, violations, social wrongs, grievances, injustice, unfair treatment, or slights of self and others, for the purpose of nourishing, fortifying, or justifying a malignant ideology, furthering hatred, satisfying a pathology, or for exacting revenge.

-What kind of people meet this criteria?
+What kinds of people meet these criteria?

 Give us examples of wound collectors we might recognize?

 First, let me say that we won't recognize most wound collectors because most of us experience them on a personal level and they are generally not well known to the public.
 However, we have all run into someone who habitually brings up grievances, be they slight and accidental, and we know how irritating these individuals can be.
 In a larger sense, we have all been exposed to wound collectors on a national or international level, we just weren’t aware.
 Here are some:

 - Adolph Hitler, in his book Mein Kempf, managed to list all the collected wounds he and others had accumulated, with particular emphasis on Jews.

 - Ted Kaczynski published his list of wounds, known as the “Unabomber Manifesto” in The New York Times and The Washington Post decrying technology and the industrial revolution.

 - Osama bin Laden, his 1996 fatwa, is nothing less than a collection of wounds dating back to the time of the crusades which he used to justify the killing of Americans.
 This document demonstrates clearly that for wound collectors there is no statute of limitations on suffering.